Python¶

 can result in incompatibilities

-If you do this, then the module will be shared among all
+If you do this, the package will be shared among all

-incompatibilities between the Python you are using and the modules
+incompatibilities between the Python you are using and the packages

 installed.
 In that case, you are on your own (simple recommendation is